Out of the Mouths of Babes: Motherhood and Creativity.

 It is in the way we weave all of this together that ‘Out of the Mouths of Babes’ is born.

 Gloria Steinem answered this question of what her wishes for the current generations of women are for the future with this:

 “My wish for women is to tell their stories.”

 You can bet I was happy listening to the TED talk to hear that quote just now.

 If you look closely at the collage I have here, you will see within the stripes of image, Gloria Steinem’s face.
 I was demonstrating strip collage technique to the Darling Hill International Artist Club this summer in Vermont and used an image of Gloria from a magazine, interposed with a vintage 50’s glamour advertisement and played over it with a contemporary rock climber.
 That, to me, is the interplay of women today, whether or not you consider yourself a feminist, to stand for our beauty, value and integrity in new ways by calling on and engaging new layers of understanding of what it is to be a woman.
 This collage is making an appearance as a notecard which you can purchase at my March 1 event listed below.

 In the Out of the Mouths of Babes blog series you will meet many guest bloggers from across the globe.
 Women will be joining this conversation.
 Readers of the Laundry Line are welcome to comment.
 If you would like to offer a blog post, please get in touch with me here.
 And, if this topic interests or inspires you, pass it on, play with us.
 There are video blogs and links to the Berkshire Festival of Women Writers at Simon’s Rock College of Bard.

-Here is some of what happened on March 1, 2014 at Dewey Historic Hall in Sheffield, MA at 7pm.
+Here is some of what happened on March 1, 2014.